Why Your Toilet Has A Sewage Smell and How to Remove It

 Step 5: Install the Toilet

-• Slot in washers and nuts in each bolt and tighten with the wrench alternatingly.
+- Slot in washers and nuts in each bolt and tighten with the wrench alternatingly.
 You are advised to tighten the bolts alternatingly to keep the toilet level.
-Don’t however tighten too much to avoid cracking the bowl.
+Don’t, however, tighten too much to avoid cracking the bowl.

-Should You Caulking Around your Toilet?
+Should You Caulk Around Your Toilet?

 A caulked toilet is easier to clean and also prevents the toilet from rocking/wobbling.
-If a toilet is not caulked, spilled urine will flow and dry up from below the toilet leaving a foul smell.
+If a toilet is not caulked, spilled urine will flow and dry up below the toilet, leaving a foul smell.
 This is even worse when the toilet has been shimmed.
 Find more on this topic here.

 Conclusion